HOME Tokyo and Surroundings Tokyo Shinjuku Where You Should Stay in Shinjuku: Best Areas & Hotels For Visitors

 1. Near Shinjuku Station - Excellent access to Tokyo and incredible shopping

-Being close to Shinjuku Station means you’re only a short walk or train ride away from all the highlights in and around the wider Shinjuku area.
-Proximity to Shinjuku Station also means that you’re ideally placed to get out and about and see the rest of the city and beyond.
-As the busiest and biggest station in Tokyo, there’s no part of the city that cannot be reached if you use Shinjuku Station as a starting point.
+Being close to Shinjuku Station means you're only a short walk or train ride away from the highlights in and around the wider Shinjuku area.
+Moreover, the station is the busiest and biggest in Tokyo, making it an ideal starting point to explore the city and beyond.
+You can easily reach any part of the city using Shinjuku Station.

-Trains to many popular day trip destinations also start from Shinjuku Station, most notably Kamakura on the JR Shonan-Shinjuku Line, and Hakone via Odawara on the Odakyu Odawara Line.
-You can also reach numerous destinations all over Japan by coach from Shinjuku Expressway Bus Terminal, located directly opposite Shinjuku Station’s South Exit.
+Shinjuku Station is also the starting point for trains to popular day trip destinations such as Kamakura on the JR Shonan-Shinjuku Line and Hakone via Odawara on the Odakyu Odawara Line.
+Additionally, you can reach various destinations all over Japan by coach from Shinjuku Expressway Bus Terminal, located directly opposite Shinjuku Station's South Exit.

 2. Kabukicho and Golden Gai Area - Discover the wilder side of Tokyo

-If you want to see a very different side of Tokyo then take a look at staying near the notorious nightlife areas of Kabukicho or the Golden Gai.
+If you are looking for a unique experience in Tokyo, consider staying near the lively nightlife areas of Kabukicho or the Golden Gai.

-The bright and brash neon-filled streets of Kabukicho are filled with izakayas, pachinko parlors, karaoke bars, love hotels, and nightclubs.
-This is where you can also find the roaring head of Godzilla bursting through the roof of a cinema complex next to the Gracery Hotel.
+Kabukicho is full of bright neon lights and is home to many izakayas, pachinko parlors, karaoke bars, love hotels and nightclubs.
+You can't miss the iconic Godzilla head bursting through the roof of a cinema complex next to the Gracery Hotel.

-Also in Kabukicho is Golden Gai, a row of narrow streets packed with dozens of tiny bars.
-Many of the bars in Golden Gai are so small that they can only host a handful of customers at a time.
-Golden Gai’s lanes are mostly made up of two-story buildings, usually with one bar on the ground floor and another above.
+Golden Gai is another popular destination in Kabukicho, with its narrow streets lined with dozens of tiny bars.
+Most of the bars in Golden Gai are small and can only accommodate a handful of customers at a time.
+The lanes of Golden Gai are mostly made up of two-story buildings, with one bar on the ground floor and another above.

-While a few bars are open in not catering to tourists, most are foreigner-friendly and are popular with overseas visitors and locals alike.
-The majority of the bars in Golden Gai open in the late evening and close in the wee hours of the morning.
-If you want to experience Tokyo at its most hedonistic, then Kabukicho is the place to stay.
+While a few bars cater exclusively to locals, most are foreigner-friendly and popular with overseas visitors and locals alike.
+Most of the bars in Golden Gai open in the late evening and close in the wee hours of the morning.
+If you want to experience the more hedonistic side of Tokyo, then Kabukicho is the perfect place to stay.

 3. Tochomae Area - Quieter area of town; Limousine Bus area

-The biggest attraction in Tochomae is the observation decks at the top of the twin towers that make up the Tokyo Metropolitan Government Building.
-Both towers have a free observation deck, with some of the best views of Tokyo.
-On clear days you can see right across the city and even as far as Mount Fuji.
+The twin towers that make up the Tokyo Metropolitan Government Building are the biggest attraction in Tochomae.
+Both towers have a free observation deck that offers some of the best views of Tokyo.
+On clear days, one can see right across the city and even as far as Mount Fuji.

-The main reason for choosing to stay in Tochomae is the incredibly high quality of the hotels in the area.
-If you want to feel like an A-lister while in Tokyo, then in Tochomae, you’ll find some of the very best hotels in Tokyo, where luxury comes as standard.
-Five-star hotels such as the Hyatt Regency, the Hilton Tokyo, and the Park Hyatt Tokyo are all located in Tochomae alongside a clutch of others.
+One of the main reasons for choosing to stay in Tochomae is the high quality of hotels in the area.
+If you want to feel like an A-lister while in Tokyo, then Tochomae has some of the best hotels in the city where luxury comes as standard.
+Five-star hotels such as the Hyatt Regency, the Hilton Tokyo, and the Park Hyatt Tokyo are all located in Tochomae along with several others.

-Rooms typically come with incredible views of Shinjuku and the rest of Tokyo, while each hotel has a choice of fine-dining restaurants and stylish and sophisticated bars which are also amongst some of the best in the city.
-A regular limousine bus service also runs between several of Tochomae’s best hotels and both Narita and Haneda Airports.
+The hotel rooms usually come with incredible views of Shinjuku and the rest of Tokyo.
+Each hotel has a selection of fine-dining restaurants and stylish and sophisticated bars, which are also amongst the best in the city.
+A regular limousine bus service runs between several of Tochomae’s best hotels and both Narita and Haneda Airports.
 Buses depart from and drop off at the Hilton Tokyo, the Hyatt Regency, the Tokyo Keio Plaza Hotel, and the Park Hyatt Tokyo.

 The Best Hotels Near Tochomae: